 Selig later replaced the laminator with one that had improved guarding, but still had an area that was not fully guarded.
-They installed pressure-sensitive mats to prevent people standing in the danger zone, but these were quite small.
+They installed pressure-sensitive mats to prevent people from standing in the danger zone, but these were quite small.
 When the machine failed to wind the sealing material onto the reel, workers were in the habit of reaching across the mats to use a broom handle to hook the material back on.
-When a near miss was reported, where a worker was nearly dragged into the rollers using this method, Selig sent out a safety alert warning of the dangers of using a broom – it could cause an injury if it became caught and kicked back to the worker.
+When a near-miss report was submitted, where a worker was nearly dragged into the rollers using this method, Selig sent out a safety alert warning of the dangers of using a broom – it could cause an injury if it became caught and kicked back to the worker.
 Selig did not improve the guarding.
 A few months later, a worker was using his hand to attempt to reattach the material, and he was pulled in up to his shoulder, causing multiple fractures, and muscle and nerve damage.

-The problem with many near miss and incident reporting software is that they don’t allow you to see the patterns than occur in accidents.
+The problem with many near miss reporting software is that they don’t allow you to see the patterns that occur in accidents.
 Reports pile up, and even with some computer-based reporting systems whilst you can sort data by department or severity, you can’t always sort by equipment type.
 When you review a Risk Assessment for a piece of equipment, you need to be able to see all the accidents and near misses associated with that equipment in order to consider if the existing controls are working.
 The HSE investigation at Selig identified an inadequate risk assessment as a contributing factor to the accident.